Eroxl/Personal-Website/README.md

 ## Features
 * Dynamically generated projects page
   * All the projects are dynamically gathered from my github page
-* Page Signing
-  * Sign the footer of the page to add your github icon to the footer forever
-* Login & Accounts
-  * A full account system done with firebase authentication and the Github OAuth API

 ## Screenshots
 #### The main landing page of the website